 • colors that blend into each other at distance

-Color theory matters, but contrast matters more, especially when glare, motion, and distance are involved.
+Contrast matters, especially when glare, motion, and distance are involved.

 Fix: